threefoldfoundation/tf_app/specs/app-home-screen.md

 ## CONTACT SUPPORT

+- Show the ONLINE state between 8am and 5pm CET on Monday-Friday.
-- TBD how to determine the offline/online state.
+- Otherwise, show the OFFLINE state.

 ## INBOX